This post may contain affiliate links.

 Of course, you don’t have to cook only on Sunday – that’s pretty impossible for people with families and large meals to prepare.
 But the basic ingredients; batch cooking them and storing them away can save a lot of time, and is always very useful.

 I find the best part about cooking is experimenting.
 Trying new ingredients, new recipes and weird spices.
-It may be disgusting at first, but it won’t be next time you do it (e.g. my extra peppery tomato soup).
+It may not work the first go, but it might the next time you do it (e.g. my extra peppery tomato soup)!
 The best to get started is to check out websites full of healthy budget meals and trying some of them out.
 My favourites are BBC Good Food and Eating Well.
 Notice a recipe that seems a lil’ risky but interesting?
 Try it out!
 Family members will be intrigued, and every recipe is an exercise.

 Some great simple, yummy, healthy, budget meals: